pedrorfigueiredo/be-the-hero-front-end/README.md

 Demo: [Be the Hero](https://seu-cantinho.web.app/)

-Be the Hero is an web app sharing Non-governmental Organizations.
+Be the Hero is an web app for sharing non-governmental Organizations.

 It is an SPA (Single Page Application) served by a RESTful API, using the stack: PostgreSQL + Express + React + Node.js.